MarcoOquendoC/mathe-creative-carousel/README.md

 # 📖 Carousel <a name="about-project"></a>

 **Carousel** styled with HTML/CSS.
 Its design supports five cards.
 The cards are inside label tags, so it could handle clicks on the cards, switching styling based on the current checked card.
+It also uses [lorem picsum](https://picsum.photos/) API to fetch random images.

 ### 🛠 Built With <a name="built-with"></a>